-Report: Plácido Domingo Accused Of Sexual Harassment By Multiple Women
+LA Opera To Investigate Plácido Domingo After Sexual Harassment Report

 Multiple women have come forward to The Associated Press to allege that Plácido Domingo, one of the world's most powerful and recognizable opera stars, sexually harassed them in a series of incidents over the course of some 30 years.
+In the immediate aftermath of the AP's report, the opera company which Domingo has led for nearly 20 years, the LA Opera, has announced that it is beginning an investigation into his conduct.
+The Philadelphia Orchestra, one of the country's top ensembles, has also rescinded a performance invitation for Domingo to open its new season.

 In a report published Tuesday, the nine accusers, who include eight singers and a dancer, told the AP that beginning in the 1980s, Domingo tried to pressure them into sexual relationships by offering them jobs and opportunities in the insular and highly competitive world of opera.
 Several say that Domingo exacted career retribution against them when they refused him.